boyali/ButterworthFilterTools/README.md

      bf.setOrder(2);
      bf.setCuttoffFrequency(10, 100);

-At this step, we define a boolean variable whether to use pre-warping option or not.
+At this step, we define a boolean variable whether to use the pre-warping option or not.

     // Compute Continuous Time TF
     bool use_sampling_frequency = true;